Breakpoint based online anomaly detection: Anomaly detection based on breakpoint detection

-The goal of this section is to develop a suitable anomaly detector for the nonstationary series described in Section~\ref{sec:modelisation-problem}.
-First, a generic anomaly detector tailored to the stationary case is described.
-Then, it is modified to be adapted to the presence of breakpoints in the time series. \paragraph{Starting point: anomaly detection in stationary time series} Usually, to retrieve anomalies, a unique probability distribution $\mathcal P_0$ is considered as the reference distribution assuming no breakpoint in the time series data.
-Anomalies are defined by observations not generated under the reference distribution: $X_t \nsim \mathcal P_0$.
-In the paper \cite{kronert2023fdr}, the following general online anomaly detector description was suggested.
-It uses multiple testing ideas from \cite{MarySemisupervisedmultipletesting2022} and the online context from \cite{LaxhammarConformalanomalydetection2014}.
-This online detector relies on the following notions: \begin{itemize} \item An atypicity score $a$ to compare the observation $X_t$ from a \emph{training set} $\mathcal{X}^{train} = \lbrace X_1,....,X_q \rbrace$ generated by $\mathcal P_0$.
-The more $X_t$ deviates from the points in the training set, the more the abnormality score $s_t = a(\mathcal{X}^{train}, X_t)$ is high. \item A $p$-value estimator $\hat p$, based on a \emph{calibration set} of scores $\mathcal S^{cal} = \lbrace s_{t-m-n},...,s_{t-m}\rbrace$ containing scores of data points generated from $\mathcal P_0$, to estimate the $p$-value $\hat p_t = p\mbox{-value}(s_t, \mathcal S^{cal})$.
-In the online context, the calibration set can change over time. \item The value of the threshold $\varepsilon$ can be chosen either as a fixed value for all $p$-values or to be data driven for subseries of $p$-values, called the test set.
-Data driven threshold allows better control of the number of false positives through the False Discovery Rate (FDR). $\hat\varepsilon_t = \hat\varepsilon (\lbrace p_{t-m+1},\ldots, p_{t}\rbrace)$ \end{itemize}
+Let's look back at some of the design choices made for the anomaly detector to understand the rationale behind them.
+Emphasis is placed on the differences between this anomaly detector and one that analyzes stationary data.
+First, let's look at the three time series subsets that play a role in anomaly detection.
+The following is a description of each: \begin{itemize} \item \textbf{Training set}: This is the set of points used as a reference by the atypicity score.
+The atypicity score $a$ compares the observation $X_t$ to the \emph{training set} $\mathcal{X}^{train} = \lbrace X_1,....,X_q \rbrace$.
+The more $X_t$ deviates from the points in the training set, the more the abnormality score $s_t = a(X_t, \mathcal{X}^{train})$ is high. \item \textbf{Calibration set}: The calibration set is used by the $p$-value estimator to calibrate the score obtained.
+A $p$-value estimator $\hat p$, based on a \emph{calibration set} of scores $\mathcal S^{cal} = \lbrace s_{t-m-n},...,s_{t-m}\rbrace$ containing scores of data points generated from $\mathcal P_0$, to estimate the $p$-value, $\hat p_t = \hat p(s_t, \mathcal S^{cal})$. \item \textbf{Test set}: The value of the threshold $\varepsilon$ can be chosen to be data driven to allow better control of the False Discovery Rate (FDR).
+The threshold is estimated using a subseries of $p$-values, $\lbrace p_{t-m+1},\ldots, p_{t}\rbrace$, called the test set.
+This denomination has been chosen to correspond to that of the offline case \cite{marandon2022}. \end{itemize}

-Usually, the training set and calibration set are either chosen from the start of the time series labeled with anomalies or evolve over time using sliding windows.
+In case of stationary data, the training set and calibration set are either chosen from the start of the time series labeled with anomalies or evolve over time using sliding windows.
 When the training set cannot be labeled, a robust atypicity score is required.
 An example of a training set, calibration set and test set, in the context of online anomaly detection is shown in the following: